moumen-soliman/careers/senior-golang-engineer.md

 We use a variety of technologies to help us accomplish our goals, such as:

 - Backend: Golang, gRPC, Rest API, Typescript, Node.js, mongodb, Redis, Elasticsearch, etc...
-- Frontend: TypeScript, React, ReactNative, Next.js, SCSS, SASS, Node.js
+- Frontend: TypeScript, React, ReactNative, Next.js, SCSS, SASS, Node.js, etc...
 - QA Testing and Automation: Appium, Selenium, Cypress, Jest, etc...
-- Deployment and operations: Kubernetes, Docker, AWS, Terraform, Ansible, Golang, Bash
+- Deployment and operations: Kubernetes, Docker, AWS, Terraform, Ansible, Golang, Bash, etc...
 - Analytics & Data: Java, Python, Hadoop, Hive, Spark, MySQL, PostgreSQL, Elasticsearch, Tableau, etc...

 The actual problems that you will work on and the technologies that you will use depend on your exact interests and skills.
 We'll figure out where you fit on the team as part of the interview process.